zulip/zulip/docs/production/authentication-methods.md

 the `zproject.backends.ZulipLDAPAuthBackend` auth backend, in `AUTHENTICATION_BACKENDS` in `/etc/zulip/settings.py`.
-After doing so (and as always [restarting the Zulip server](settings.md) to ensure your settings changes take effect), you should be able to log into Zulip by entering your email address and LDAP password on the Zulip login form.
+After doing so (and as always [restarting the Zulip server](settings.md) to ensure your settings changes take effect), you should be able to log in to Zulip by entering your email address and LDAP password on the Zulip login form.